Surveillance -- Flu Reporting

 Hospital reporting and surveillance systems:

 Sentinel hospitals that participate in the IISN report influenza-associated hospitalization each week.
-If you are a hospital interested in participating, please contact Scott Seltrecht at (515) 281-4985 to obtain the password for the web-based survey.
+If you are a hospital interested in participating, please contact Andy Weigel at (515) 322-1937 to obtain the password for the web-based survey.

 If you are unable to report using the survey tool please contact the Center for Acute Disease Epidemiology at (800)362-2736.